-- 14. The perimeter berm was in fair condition.
+- 15. The perimeter berm was in fair condition.
 There was good vegetative cover over the entire exterior slopes of the berm.
-There was no erosion or displacement of the berm observed during the inspection. - 15.
-The south and east exterior slopes are fairly steep but appeared stable.
-An erosion gully has started to form on the east berm above monitoring well B-4 (photo 8) - 16.
+There was no erosion or displacement of the berm observed during the inspection. - 16.
+The south and east exterior slopes are fairly steep but appeared stable. - 17.
 The vegetation is well established.
-However, the vegetation is high since the area was only mowed once during the season. - 17.
-There was one rodent hole observed near the crest of the west perimeter berm (photo 14).
-The location (shown on Figure 1) is near the southeast corner of the west sediment pond, in line with the riprap spillway section from the pond.
+The slope appeared to have been recently moved.